Last Updated: May 2026

 Frequently asked questions

-Does workers' comp pay for back surgery?+
+Does workers' comp cover all back surgery costs?+

 Free attorney consultation: Back claims are heavily disputed by insurers — surgical recommendations are routinely denied.
 An attorney consultation is free and dramatically increases settlement values.
 Get a free claim review →